dronekit/dronekit-python/docs/guide/migrating.rst

 The code fragment below shows how you import the :py:func:`connect() <dronekit.lib.connect>` method and use it to return a connected :py:class:`Vehicle <dronekit.lib.Vehicle>` object.
-The address string passed to ``connect()`` takes the same values as were passed to MAVProxy when setting up a connection in DKPY 1.x (in this case, a SITL instance running on the same computer).
+The address string passed to ``connect()`` takes the same values as were passed to *MAVProxy* when setting up a connection in DKPY 1.x (in this case, a SITL instance running on the same computer).

 .. code:: python

     from dronekit import connect

-    # Connect to the Vehicle
+    # Connect to the Vehicle (in this case a UDP endpoint)
-    vehicle = connect('127.0.0.1:14550')
+    vehicle = connect('127.0.0.1:14550', await_params=True)

-    # Wait for attributes to accumulate.
+The ``await_params=True`` parameter ensures that ``connect()`` won't return until :py:attr:`Vehicle.parameters <dronekit.lib.Vehicle.parameters>` has been populated.
-    time.sleep(5)
+This also allows *MAVLink* messages to arrive from the connected vehicle and populate other ``Vehicle`` attributes.

-The thread is normally suspended for a few seconds after connecting.
-This allows *MAVLink* messages to arrive from the connected vehicle and populate the ``Vehicle`` attributes (before they are read).
 The vehicle can then be used in exactly the same way as in DKPY 1.x.

 .. note::